 What are the Qualifications to Audition as a Volunteer Host for Our Ventura TV?

-No prior TV experience is necessary to audition as a host – training will be provided.
-However the following criteria will help determine any individual’s opportunity for success:
+No prior TV experience is necessary to audition as a host – training and coaching will be provided.
+However, the following criteria will help determine any individual’s opportunity for success:

 ♦ Need to be comfortable in front of TV cameras and under studio lights

 ♦ Must be able to conduct interesting interviews

 ♦ Must be reliable and punctual

 ♦ Need to be friendly and easy to work with

 ♦ Should be available to conduct TV interviews every month or so in the TV studio, usually on a Wednesday morning or afternoon

 ♦ The primary requirement is the ability to conduct interviews with a neutral and objective disposition.

 Additionally, a host would need to be willing to contact potential guests who may be interviewed as part of the TV series.
 After the first two auditions and a number of additional segments, the host should be willing to interview other guests that have requested to be on the show.